Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Đại biểu Nhân dânBáo Đại biểu Nhân dân25/03/2025

-Commenting on the draft Law on Chemicals (amended) at the 7th Conference of full-time National Assembly deputies, delegate Ma Thi Thuy basically agreed with many contents of the draft Law; emphasizing that the draft Law has ensured conformity with the Party's guidelines and policies, constitutionality, legality, and consistency with the legal system.
+Commenting on the draft Law on Chemicals (amended) at the 7th Conference of full-time National Assembly deputies, delegate Ma Thi Thuy basically agreed with many contents of the draft Law; emphasizing that the draft Law has ensured consistency with the Party's guidelines and policies, constitutionality, legality, and consistency with the legal system.

 dbqh-ma-thi-thuy-tuyen-quang.jpg

-National Assembly Delegate Ma Thi Thuy (Tuyen Quang) speaks.
+National Assembly delegate Ma Thi Thuy ( Tuyen Quang ) speaks.
 Photo: Ho Long

 Therefore, the delegate proposed to add the phrase " or late reporting in case of serious chemical incidents according to Government regulations".